Roger Dean (musician): Music

-Dean's work appears on more than 50 commercial recordings on labels such as Audio Research Editions, Discus, Mosaic Records, Soma Quality Recordings, Future Music Records (FMR) (UK); Jade Music, Rufus and Tall Poppies Records (Australia); and Crayon, Cuneiform Records, and Frog Peak Music (US).
-He has worked with many improvisers, including Derek Bailey, Ashley Brown, Tony Oxley, Evan Parker, Barry Guy, the London Jazz Composers' Orchestra, Ted Curson, Terje Rypdal, John Surman, Tomasz Stańko, and Ken Wheeler.
+Dean's work appears on more than 50 commercial recordings on labels such as Audio Research Editions, Discus, Mosaic Records, Soma Recording, Future Music Records (FMR) (UK); Jade Music, Rufus and Tall Poppies Records (Australia); and Crayon, Cuneiform Records, and Frog Peak Music (US).
+He has worked with many improvisers, including Derek Bailey, Ashley Brown, Tony Oxley, Evan Parker, Barry Guy, the London Jazz Composers' Orchestra, Ted Curson, Terje Rypdal, John Surman, Tomasz Stańko, and Kenny Wheeler.
 Dean has also worked with contemporary composers such as Mauricio Kagel, Krzysztof Penderecki, and Karlheinz Stockhausen.
+His inputs and influence are discussed in interviews such as ..

-Dean has written and edited several musicological books about jazz, improvisation, and electroacoustic music, his most recent being: the Oxford Handbook of Computer Music (Oxford University Press, 2009; Editor) and the Oxford Handbook of Algorithmic Music (Oxford University Press, 2018; co-Editor, with Alex McLean).
+Dean has written and edited several musicological books about jazz, improvisation, and electroacoustic music, his more recent being: the Oxford Handbook of Computer Music (Oxford University Press, 2009; Editor) and the Oxford Handbook of Algorithmic Music (Oxford University Press, 2018; co-Editor, with Alex McLean).
+His co-edited volume on creative research in the arts has received >1650 Google Scholar citations.

 Academia

 Dean is also a research academic, previously mainly in biochemistry, and since 2007 solely in musicology and music cognition.
 He studied Natural Sciences at Cambridge University in England (BA, 1970) and gained his PhD there in biochemistry (1973).
 Dean has higher doctorates in biology (DSc 1984) and in music (DLitt 2002) from Brunel University in England.
 He is a former Fellow of the Institute of Biology in England; resigned 2006), a former fellow of the Australian Institute of Company Directors (FAICD; resigned 2013), and an Honorary Fellow of the Australian Academy of Humanities (FAHA).
 Dean received an Australian Centenary Medal in 2003.

 In biochemistry, he worked at University College London, at the Clinical Research Centre of the Medical Research Council (United Kingdom), and at Brunel University, where he became a full professor in 1984.
 He then migrated to Australia to become the foundation director of the autonomous Heart Research Institute, in Sydney (1988–2002), and took Australian citizenship in 1992.
-From 2002 to 2007 Dean was the Vice–Chancellor and President of the University of Canberra, Australia, and in 2007 he returned to full-time research as Professor of Sonic Communication at the MARCS Auditory Laboratories (now the MARCS Institute), University of Western Sydney, studying music cognition and computational analysis and modelling of music, and computational creativity.
+From 2002 to 2007 Dean was the Vice–Chancellor and President of the University of Canberra, Australia, and in 2007 he returned to full-time research as Professor of Sonic Communication at the MARCS Auditory Laboratories (now the MARCS Institute for Brain, Behaviour and Development), University of Western Sydney, studying music cognition and computational analysis and modelling of music, and computational creativity.
 He also has ongoing collaboration in the Centre for Digital Music at Queen Mary University of London.